 Education & Training addresses contemporary subjects of security research, education, and training.

-Functions The PSC strives to provide its members with the content, contact, and collaboration needed to operate successfully in today’s highly complex and rapidly changing global security environment: network access to other members via private and public communications channels, face-to-face events and education sessions, and various forms of online resources and information.
+Functions The PSC strives to provide the security community with the content, contact, and collaboration needed to operate successfully in today’s highly complex and rapidly changing global security environment: network access to others, face-to-face events and education sessions, and various forms of online resources and information.

-Membership in the PSC is open to all security practitioners, allied product and service providers, and security consumers who have a need and interest in these critical security issues and tasks.
+The PSC is dedicated to serving the needs of security practitioners, allied product and service providers, and security consumers who have a need and interest in these critical security issues and tasks.

 Learn more about the PSC